Leroy Collins shown in his days as a Senator. Photo courtesy State Archives of Florida

-Chocolate Museum and Cafe–located on International Drive in Orlando, FL
+Orlando Chocolate Museum and Cafe–located in the tourist heavy International Drive corridor

-Located in the tourist heavy International Drive area of Orlando, the Museum and Café are just that.
-A museum and a café.
+Located in the tourist heavy International Drive area of Orlando, the Museum and Café are just that; a museum and a café.
 Calling it a museum may be stretch, particularly for those with any kind of museum or history background.
 More what you have is a collection of items with little explanation or interpretive work.
 Visitors will mostly rely on their tour guide to provide information on what is displayed.
 You can visit the two parts of the attraction without the other though the museum tour is really a sales pitch for the café.

 When you walk in you are greeted with display cases of beautifully molded chocolates and sweets.
 If you have not pre-bought your tour ticket, you pay here.
 The tour is not cheap at $17 for adults.
 I highly recommend watching Groupon for discounted tickets.
 That is where we got ours.
 With that and the sales offers Groupon regularly displays I believe our tickets were below $10 apiece.
 Much more reasonable and really, much more in line with what I might expect to pay for a tour that lasts around 45 minutes.